Elevation: 7,462 ft

 Peak 7462 is one of three ranked summits surrounding South Worm Creek Basin.
 This peak towers over Rocky Bench to the south.
-The easiest ascent route is up the South Spur/Southwest Ridge (or the wide gully to its R/NE) from Cub River Road near the Cub River Guard Station.
-It is a reasonable bushwhack in open terrain with a finish on the open West Face of the peak.
+The easiest ascent route is up the south spur/southwest ridge (or the wide gully to its right/northeast) from Cub River Road near the Cub River Guard Station.
+It is a reasonable bushwhack in open terrain with a finish on the open west face of the peak.
 Any other route is pure misery due to dense brush, willows, and aspens.
-This is the first peak of a 3-peak journey, a true triumvirate of torture.
+This is the first peak of a three-peak journey, a true triumvirate of torture.
 If I live to be 125, I will NEVER come back here.
 USGS Mink Creek

 Southeast Shoulder, Class 2

 Cub River Road is located on US-91 between Franklin, ID and Preston, ID.
 From the junction of US-91 and ID-34 in Preston, Cub River Road is 5.5 miles south on US-91.
 From Franklin, Cub River Road is 2.3 miles north of Main Street on US-91.
 Cub River Road heads northeast from US-91 and passes through an extensive area of residential homes and private property.
 The road is paved for the first 8.5 miles and is a fast drive.

 The following mileage marks are calibrated from the base of Cub River Road at US-91.
 At 8.5 miles, the pavement ends.
 At 8.8 miles, you enter the Cache National Forest and the road becomes FSR-406.
 At 9.3 miles, Albert Moser Campground is on the right.
 At 11.8 miles, you reach a junction with FSR-407.
 Park at this junction (5,615 feet).